Analysis: Booker's Seven Basic Plots Analysis

 The Hero’s Companions

 Moby-Dick has not one but two sequences in which we meet The Hero’s Companions.
 The Fellowship of the Whale, we could call them.
-OK, maybe not, but you get the idea.
+(Okay, maybe not.)
 The doubling of this stage is significant because it reminds us that we’re fairly uncertain about who is actually the main character of this novel: Ishmael or Ahab.

-First occurrence: When Ishmael is forced to share a room at a crowded inn, he meets Queequeg, a South Sea Islander and harpooneer who becomes his best friend and roommate.
-Our introduction to Queequeg and the fast friendship that develops between Ishmael and Queequeg is the first version of this stage, after which the two of them set out together to find a whaling ship and embark on a Great Journey.
+First sequence: When Ishmael is forced to share a room at a crowded inn, he meets Queequeg, a South Sea Islander and harpooneer who becomes his BFF and roommate.
+Our introduction to Queequeg and the fast friendship that develops between Ishmael and Queequeg is the first version of this stage... after which the two of them set out together to find a whaling ship and embark on a Great Journey.

-Second occurrence: Once the novel moves on board the Pequod, we’re introduced to the three mates, Starbuck, Stubb, and Flask, and the other two harpooneers, Daggoo and Tashtego, and finally to Captain Ahab himself.
+Second sequence: Once the novel moves onboard the Pequod, we’re introduced to the three mates, Starbuck, Stubb, and Flask, and the other two harpooneers, Daggoo and Tashtego, and finally to Captain Ahab himself.
 Ahab, even before he appears, starts to take center stage, and we get a pair of long chapters called "Knights and Squires" that introduce the three mates and the three harpooneers who become Ahab’s band of followers.

-The journey here is long – nearly three years, to be precise – and takes Ishmael, Queequeg, and the rest of the men on the Pequod through the Atlantic, Indian, and Pacific oceans, from the New England Coast around the southern tip of Africa and east all the way to the Sea of Japan.
+The journey here is looong—nearly three years, to be precise—and takes Ishmael, Queequeg, and the rest of the men on the Pequod through the Atlantic, Indian, and Pacific oceans, from the New England Coast around the southern tip of Africa and east all the way to the Sea of Japan.
 Along the way, they’ll see everything there is to see on the ocean in the nineteenth-century, which (if you believe this novel) pretty much consists of other whaling ships, whales, and a lot of water.